Paraguay–Taiwan relations: 2020s

 In January 2023, Efrain Alegre, presidential candidate for the 2023 Paraguayan general election, told Reuters that in case he wins the election in April, Paraguay would cut Taiwan ties and open relations with China, hoping to boost Paraguay's soy and beef exports.
+Incumbent Santiago Peña won by a comfortable margin, reassuring the Taiwanese that their ongoing bilateral relations were not imperiled.

+In December 2024, Paraguay declared a Chinese envoy persona non grata for allegedly interfering in internal affairs in attempting to get Paraguay to break relations with Taiwan.

 Free Trade Agreement

 In 2004, Taiwan and Paraguay attempted to negotiate a free trade agreement, but having to obtain approval from Paraguay's MERCOSUR's partners (none of which has diplomatic relations with Taiwan) made the process difficult.

 Since 27 February 2018, the free trade agreement has entered into effect.

 Contestation within Paraguay

 In recent years, the bilateral relationship has been the subject of growing contention in Paraguay.
 Long and Urdinez note that the PRC's growth increased Paraguay's opportunity costs, especially in the form of lost loans and investments from mainland China during the commodities boom.
 However, Taiwan continued to enjoy support from many Paraguayan policymakers.
 In response to arguments that recognizing the People's Republic was economically necessary, "Key Paraguayan elites have proactively pushed back against the idea that a change in recognition is inevitable or beneficial."
 On April 17, 2020, in the midst of the COVID-19 pandemic, a group of Paraguayan senators advanced a bill to urge the president to shift Paraguay's recognition of China from Taipei to Beijing.
 The proposal was defeated 25–16.
 Proponents argued that the PRC would provide greater medical aid to Paraguay, something the ROC contested by increasing its own provision of assistance after declaring that they would suspend relations between the countries.
 The vote followed growing political pressure within Paraguay, especially from ranchers seeking greater access to the Chinese market for their beef exports.